 Users determine the characteristics of a newly provisioned VM by selecting its Flavor and base image.
 Currently available flavours are presented in the following table:

-The list of currently available operating system images is presented in the table below:
+The list of currently available operating system images is presented below:

 All the VMs come fully configured (based on the image selected) and ready-for-use, with an administrative User account, network access, preconfigured toolboxes and software components.
 Volume Storage may be attached to running VM-s to extend the storage space available.
 VMs can be started, stopped, rebooted, paused, suspended and snapshotted.
 Live backup functionality is also available, including server quiescing.
 VMs may also be attached to Virtual Networks.
 Virtual Networks may be system-defined or User-defined.